Belconnen, Australian Capital Territory

 Belconnen (postcode: 2617) is the most inner suburb of the larger district of Belconnen in Canberra, Australia.
 Sharing its name with the larger district which encapsulates it, the suburb is surrounded with well developed infrastructure, and planning which allows it sunset views from the Brindabellas on its western side.
 The suburb contains important amenities for the District of Belconnen including the Belconnen Town Centre and Lake Ginninderra as well as its own well populated residential areas.
 It is bounded by Ginninderra Drive, Aikman Drive, Eastern Valley Way, Belconnen Way and Coulter Drive.
-It has a number of parks such as Margaret Timpson Park, (within the town centre) Eastern Valley Oval, (on the lower slope of Emu Ridge) and on the foreshores of Lake Ginninberra, Diddams Close Park and John Knight Memorial Park.
+It has a number of parks such as Margaret Timpson Park, (within the town centre) Eastern Valley Oval (on the lower slope of Emu Ridge) and on the foreshores of Lake Ginninberra, Diddams Close Park and John Knight Memorial Park.

 The name Belconnen has been associated with the district since the days of the early settlers.
 In the city of Canberra, suburbs are assigned street names that reflect a distinct sub-group of cultural or historical Australian significance.
 The streets in the suburb of Belconnen are named for Lord Mayors and Mayors.

 Features and location

 Belconnen Town Centre is the major commercial centre for the Canberra district of Belconnen and is located in the suburb of Belconnen.
-Belconnen Town Centre includes the region's major shopping centre, Westfield Belconnen (known as Belconnen Mall), large government office buildings including Cameron Offices, Australian Bureau of Statistics and Department of Immigration and Citizenship, and three bus stations.
+Belconnen Town Centre includes the region's major shopping centre, Westfield Belconnen (known as Belconnen Mall), large government office buildings including the immigration and citizenship division of the Department of Home Affairs and the Australian Bureau of Statistics, as well as three bus stations.
+It also includes the Cameron Offices, once a major office building, but now mostly demolished.

 The service and trades area is located in the suburb's west.
 In this area can be found car dealers and repairers, petrol stations, hardware stores, restaurants and many other specialty retailers.

-Lake Ginninderra College, a secondary college for years 11 and 12, is located on Emu Bank, on the south-eastern shore of Lake Ginninderra.
+UC Senior Secondary College Lake Ginninderra, a secondary college for years 11 and 12, is located on Emu Bank, on the south-eastern shore of Lake Ginninderra.

 The Belconnen Arts Centre is on Emu Bank, on the southern shore of Lake Ginninderra.